-WHEEEEEEHHAAAAAAA Done with the Majority of snow Moving and Removing… Around the shack… Maybe…Not really…Ok still lots to shovel…
+WHEEEEEEHHAAAAAAA!
+We are done with the majority of snow moving and removing around the shack.
+Maybe…Not really.
+Okay there is still lots to shovel…

+Thanks to Casey Lightnin’ we’re one step closer.
 At least we have the lines up and connected to the extractor.
-ACoo Coo Coo
+ACoo Coo Coo!

 First full day in the bush and Mike and I are stoked.
 Started off kind of bad as the plan we had come up with was rendered futile.
 We wanted to keep busy so bad that we ended up starting to work before we knew what to work on.